-- 10. As such, in view of the decision of Hon'ble Supreme Court in the case of Union of India and Ors vs Ram Avtar & ors (supra) as well as Government of India, Ministry of Defence letter No. 17(01)/2017(01)/D (Pen/Policy) dated 23.01.2018, we are of the considered view that benefit of rounding off of disability element of disability pension @ 20% for life to be rounded off to 50% for life may be extended to the applicant from the next date of his discharge. - 11.
-In view of the above, the Original Application No. 164 of 2022 deserves to be partly allowed, hence partly allowed.
-The impugned order, rejecting the applicant's claim for grant of disability element of disability pension for the first disability, is set aside.
-The first disability of the applicant is held as aggravated by Army Service.
-The applicant is entitled to get disability element @20% for life which would be rounded off to respondents are directed to grant disability element to the applicant @20% for life which would stand rounded off to 50% for life from the next date of his discharge.
+- 11. As such, in view of the decision of Hon'ble Supreme Court in the case of Union of India and Ors vs Ram Avtar & ors (supra) as well as Government of India, Ministry of Defence letter No.17(01)/2017/D(Pen/Policy) dated 23.01.2018, we are of the considered view that benefit of rounding off of disability element of disability pension @20% for life to be rounded off to 50% for life may be extended to the applicant for the first disability from the next date of his discharge. - 12.
+In view of the above, the Original Application No. 404 of 2024 deserves to be partly allowed, hence partly allowed.
+The impugned order, rejecting the applicant's claim for grant of disability element of disability pension, is set aside.
+The first disability of the applicant is held as aggravated by Air Force Service.
+The second disability of the applicant is held as NANA by Air Force Service as has been opined by the RMB.
+The applicant is entitled to get disability element @20% for life which would be rounded off to 50% for life for the first disability from the next date of his discharge.
+The respondents are directed to grant disability element to the applicant @20% for life which would stand rounded off to 50% for life for the first disability from the next date of his discharge.
 The respondents are further directed to give effect to this order within a period of four months from the date of receipt of a certified copy of this order.
 Default will invite interest @ 8% per annum till the actual payment.